The environmental label

 Last but not least: The cork closure can be disposed of in the organic waste.

-Bottle GL 70 (colorless glass): glass waste
+Bottle GL 70 (colorless glass): Glass waste

-Bottle GL 71 (green and blue glass): glass waste
+Bottle GL 71 (green and blue glass): Glass waste

 Bottle GL 72 (brown glass): glass waste

-Cardboard PAP 20: cardboard waste
+Cardboard PAP 20: Cardboard waste

-Glass bottle, cork and carton
+Glass bottle, cork and cardboard

 Special waste collection - Please inform yourself about the regulations in your municipality